Posted December 18th, 2020 at 5:55 pm by Dan Musick

 The top two screws on the LiftMaster Logic 5 control board provide the 24 volts for the counter.

 One wire from the board is wire-nutted to the counter wire.
-The other wire runs through the normally open auxiliary switch.
+The other wire runs through the normally open auxiliary limit switch.

 There are a number of ways to mount the switch.
 One way is to use long screws and washers or small tubes to align the switch with the limit shaft.

-This entry was filed under News.
+This entry was filed under Products, Technical Support.
 You can follow any responses to this entry through the RSS 2.0 feed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.